Jul 29, 2026

 FAQ

-How long does it take for the gut to recover from laxative use?
+How long does it take for the gut microbiome to recover after laxative use?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.